About Our Chapter

-Overall, Texas Zeta has had a very successful year so far.
-We won 1st place in Baylor’s All-University Sing, paired with Phi Kappa Chi, with our act “The Tortoise and the Hare.”
-This was our second time to win in three years, which is something we take pride in!
-Our chapter loves participating in intramurals; we have been intramural champions 11 times out of the past 13 years.
+Overall, Texas Zeta has a strong presence on Baylor’s campus.
+We won 1st place in Baylor’s All-University Sing in 2016 and 2018, which is something we take pride in and prepare for in the months to come!
+Our chapter loves participating in intramurals; we have been intramural champions 18 times out of the past 20 years.
 Texas Zeta loves to support each other in whatever we do – singing, dancing, or playing sports!

-We put emphasis on philanthropic events.
-Our fall event, “Howdy,” helped raise money for Read>Lead>Achieve, Pi Phi’s national Philanthropy.
-We paired with Baylor to put on a university-wide event that was country-themed.
-Students and faculty came and helped support children’s literacy.
-We hosted a dodgeball tournament this past semester, called Dodge the Arrow, to spread awareness about our philanthropy.
-It was very successful!
+We value our philanthropic events- both nationally and locally.
+Our annual fall event, “Howdy,” helps raise money for Pi Phi’s national philanthropy, Read>Lead>Achieve.
+Each year, our chapter partners with Baylor to create a university-wide event that is country-themed.
+Baylor students, faculty, chapter members, and local elementary students come to support the event, which ultimately supports children’s literacy.
+Additionally, we host an annual dodgeball tournament in the Spring semester, called Dodge the Arrow, to spread awareness about our philanthropy.

-I hope that as you navigate through this website, you will be able to see the personality and the passions we have in Texas Zeta.
-If you have any questions, please feel free to contact me at Mary-Catherine_Crutchfield@baylor.edu
+I hope that as you navigate through this website, you will be able to see the personality and the passions we have in Texas Zeta

 New Member Skate Night